* Coaster Enthusiasts of Canada *

 In 1916 Lake Shore Boulevard, about eight blocks north of the park, was paved making access to the area easier.
 The population increased because of this and many of the summer residences were bought for year-round occupation.
 No one built more to accommodate summer visitors and the park fell out of favour.

 There is also a report that the Canadian military used Long Branch for aircraft training during part of The Great War, but it's unclear if this means the park or not.
 Perhaps some or all of it was taken over for war-time purposes and the park never reopened afterwards.
 Training in the area began officially February 27, 1917.
-Maybe the paving of the road in 1916 was the start of preparation for the airfield.
+Maybe the paving of the road in 1916 was the start of preparation for the military's occupation.
+The airport was run by the Royal Flying Corps during World War I but was closed in the year after the end of the war.
+Today, an Ontario Historical plaque, and the street name "Aviation Road" in Mississauga honour it.

-Today, the former park lands are surrounded by apartments, including some built on the site of the old hotel.
+Currently, the former park lands are surrounded by apartments, including a few built on the site of the old hotel.
 However, the city of Etobicoke (now part of Toronto) has kept some of the area as a day-use park, even to the point of taking over some illegally land-filled area of the lake.
 There are trails and benches, benches, a playground and gazebo.

 Return to the